 This potential for VR storytelling will take branded entertainment to a whole new level.
 Imagine Apple showcasing its VR capable iPhone 8 (yet to be released) where viewers can take part in a Mars landing and film the experience in first person using features on the iPhone 8.
 Viewers could zoom into the phone to play with a realistic, 360-degree model of the device or even watch a video shot with that new device, thereby zooming into an entirely new storyline set on Mars.

 There are a number of aspects when considering the production value of producing VR or 360 video content.

 VR is not the same as 360 Video.

-A great example of a mixed live action 360 video shoot and 3D environment can be seen here with Google Spotlight Story Help:
+Once captured 360 videos can have 3d, overlay graphic elements or interactive hotspots added to make the experience more engaging.
+A great example of a mixed live-action 360 video shoot and 3D environment can be seen here with Google Spotlight Story Help.